Qumulo/docs/administrator-guide/network-multitenancy/configuring-file-system-protocols.md

 {% include important.html content=mustSpecifyID %}

-To move an SMB share from one tenant to another, run the {% include qq.html command="smb_mode_share" %}.
+To move an SMB share from one tenant to another, run the {% include qq.html command="smb_mode_share" %} command.
 In then following example, while the cluster denies access to clients in tenant 2, it lets clients in tenant 1 access the share `/my-share`.

 ```bash
 $ qq smb_mod_share -–tenant-id 2 \